← Back

 Restrict Administrative Privileges

 Admin access to your website should be tightly controlled.
-Unique passwords per user, login pages behind access restrictions, and default credentials changed on day one.
+That means unique passwords per user and login pages behind access restrictions, with default credentials changed on day one.

 Multi-Factor Authentication